ropitz/dataarc-demo/docs/index.rst

 ===============

 This section includes some helpful background information if you aren't yet familiar with CIDOC CRM Concepts, existing DataArc data sets, or how you might start thinking about adding your own data sets.
-It may be helpful to note that you will not need to know the specifics of database queries to use the DataArc Ecosystem Explorer.

 .. toctree::
    :maxdepth: 2